sawmon71293/Enjoy/README.md

 # 📖 JavaScript Capstone <a name="about-project"></a>

-**JavaScript Capstone** is an app utilizing ES6 modules, ES6 syntax, callback, promises, webpack, sending and receiving data from an API, AAA pattern for unit tests, gitflow, asynchronous usage, code reviewing practices.
+**Enjoy** is an app utilizing ES6 modules, ES6 syntax, callback, promises, webpack, sending and receiving data from an API, AAA pattern for unit tests, gitflow, asynchronous usage, code reviewing practices.

 ## 🛠 Built With <a name="built-with"></a>